Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### Metrics Widgets package

 Before talking about the [Metrics Storybook](#metrics-storybook), we need to extract a list of specific Metrics widgets from the `Metrics Web Application` into a separate package, to share them across the web application and the storybook.

+The following list itemizes specific widgets we need to extract:

+- `BuildStatusView`
+- `Buttons`
+- `ColoredBar`
+- `Dropdown`
+- `GraphIndicator`
+- `InProgressAnimatedBar`
+- `MetricsCard`
+- `MetricsCheckbox`
+- `MetricsInputPlaceholder`
+- `MetricsTextFormField`
+- `MetricsThemeImage`
+- `PageTitle`
+- `TextPlaceholder`
+- `Toasts`
+- `Toggle`
+- `TooltipIcon`
+- `TooltipPopup`
+- `TooltipTitle`
+- `UserMenuButton`
+- `ValueNetworkImage`

-As the Metrics specific widgets use the `Metrics theme` to determine their appearance, the package should contain all models/configs/widgets that belong to the theme as well.
+As these widgets use the `Metrics theme` to determine their appearance, the package should contain all models/configs/widgets that belong to the theme as well.

 The following diagram describes the structure of the `Metrics Widgets` package: